Earlville - Bayview Heights

 Earlville - Bayview Heights performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational qualifications in Earlville-Bayview Heights show that 21.7% of residents aged 15 and over have university degrees, compared to the Australian average of 30.4%.
+Educational qualifications in Earlville-Bayview Heights show that 21.7% of residents aged 15 and above have university degrees, compared to the Australian average of 30.4%.
 Bachelor degrees are the most common at 16.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
-Vocational credentials are also prevalent, with 40.8% of residents aged 15 and over holding them - advanced diplomas account for 11.3%, while certificates make up 29.5%.
-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 40.8% of residents holding such qualifications, including advanced diplomas (11.3%) and certificates (29.5%).
+Educational participation is high, with 29.0% of residents currently enrolled in formal education, comprising 10.1% in primary, 8.8% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education